 There are so many confounding factors that can cause or contribute to infertility, which is why conventional treatment can vary so much in effectiveness… it simply can’t address all the possible causes.
 Fertility drugs and artificial hormones of any kind, including birth control, can make underlying problems better, but can also make them even worse and make future fertility more difficult (this is sad, because hormonal birth control is often prescribed for various hormonal imbalances and problems).

 Infertility can be caused by a huge number of factors: hormone imbalance, Polycystic Ovarian Syndrome, Endometriosis, Anovulatory Cycles, physical blockage, inadequate hormone production, short luteal phase, lack of lutenizing hormone, high levels or prolactin, and many others.

-Poor nutrition often plays a major role, as does exposure to toxins.
+Poor nutrition often plays a major role, as does exposure to certain chemicals.
 Age plays less of a role before menopause than was originally thought.
 While there are many wonderful naturally minded fertility specialists out there, in many cases it is not possible for them to test for and address any of these possible underlying issues.
 Extreme fertility treatments do work for some, but can be very emotionally and physically exhausting, not to mention very expensive.
-Given the choice, every woman I have worked with would always prefer to conceive naturally, with just her husband in the room!

 How to Reverse Infertility